-- It lacks clear national outcomes and effective mechanisms to address environmental decline.
-While Ecologically Sustainable Development is a key principle of the EPBC Act it is not well defined and it is not being applied or achieved. - Decision making is focussed on processes and individual projects and does not adequately address cumulative impacts or emerging threats.
-Offsets have serious shortcomings.
-They have become the default, rather than the exception after all practical options to avoid or mitigate impacts have been exhausted. - It does not facilitate the restoration of the environment.
+- The Act lacks clear national outcomes and effective mechanisms to address environmental decline.
+Ecologically sustainable development is a key principle of the Act, but it is not being applied or achieved. - Decision-making is focused on processes and individual projects and does not adequately address cumulative impacts or emerging threats.
+Environmental offsets have serious shortcomings.
+They have become the default, rather than the exception after all practical options to avoid or mitigate impacts have been exhausted. - The Act does not facilitate the restoration of the environment.
 The current settings cannot halt the trajectory of environmental decline, let alone reverse it.
-There is no comprehensive planning to manage key threats to the environment on a national or regional (landscape) scale. - Opportunities for coordinated national action to address key environmental threats such as feral animals, restoration of habitat, or planning to adapt as the climate changes are ad hoc, rather than a key national priority.
+There is no comprehensive planning to manage key threats to the environment on a national or regional (landscape) scale. - Opportunities for coordinated national action to address key environmental challenges-such as feral animals, habitat restoration and adapting to climate change-are ad hoc, rather than a key national priority.